dabernathy89/meetup-importer-for-the-events-calendar/README.md

 To get started, make sure that you have The Events Calendar plugin (by Modern Tribe) installed.
 This plugin will not do anything without it!

-After you have both plugins installed, navigate to Events -> Import in your Dashboard, and click on the "Meetup.com" tab.
-From there you only need to fill in the URL for a Meetup group, select the Event Categories you want it to be mapped to, and hit "Add Recurring Import".
+After you have both plugins installed, you need to configure a couple of settings.
+First navigate to Events -> Import in your Dashboard.
+From there you can input your [Meetup.com API Key](https://secure.meetup.com/meetup_api/key/) and choose the post status that should be used for imports.

+Next, click on the "Meetup.com" tab.
+From there you can fill in the URL for a Meetup group, select the Event Categories you want it to be mapped to, and hit "Add Recurring Import".
 This will schedule a script to run twice a day to import the upcoming events from that group into The Events Calendar.
+You can add as many groups as you'd like.

 *This is an early release of this plugin, so it's a little barebones.
 Help make it better by contributing yourself - see below!*